-2 to 50 years (mainly 38 years) Machinery and equipment (except for the part of the paintings) 2 to 20 years (mainly 5 years)
+2 to 50 years (mainly 38 years)

+Machinery and equipment (except for the part of the paintings)

+2 to 20 years (mainly 5 years)

 Depreciation expenses for the years ended March 31, 2020, 2019 and 2018 were ¥3,545 million, ¥3,538 million and ¥3,681 million, respectively.
-Impairment of Property, Plant and Equipment-The carrying amount of long-lived assets held and used by the Companies is evaluated for impairment whenever there is an event or change in circumstances that indicates that such assets have been impaired or that the carrying amount of property, plant and equipment is not recoverable.
-The carrying amount of the undiscounted cash flows expected to result from the use and eventual disposition of the asset.
+Impairment of Property, Plant and Equipment-The carrying amount of long-lived assets held and used by the Companies is evaluated for impairment whenever there is an event or change in circumstances that indicates that such assets have been impaired or that the carrying amounts of such assets might not be recoverable.
+The carrying amount of property, plant and equipment is not recoverable if it exceeds the sum of the undiscounted cash flows expected to result from the use and eventual disposition of the asset.
 That assessment is based on the carrying amount of the asset at the date it is tested for recoverability, whether in use or under development.
 The impairment charge is measured as the amount by which the carrying amount of property, plant and equipment exceeds its fair value.